tbttin/notes/makes/gnu-make-manual.md

 [#Variables-in-Recipes]

-## Recipe Echoing {#Echoing}
+## Recipe Echoing

 - Normally `make` prints each line of the recipe before it is executed.

 - When a line starts with `@`, the echoing of that line is suppressed.

 - The `-s` or `--silent` flag to make prevents all echoing, as if all recipes started with `@`.

   A rule in the makefile for the special target `.SILENT` without prerequisites has the same effect.

 [#Echoing]

-## Recipe Execution {#Execution}
+## Recipe Execution

 - When it is time to execute recipes to *update a target*, they are executed by invoking a new sub-shell for  *each*  line of the recipe, unless the `.ONESHELL` special target is in effect (In practice, `make` may take shortcuts that do not affect the results).

 - We can use shell AND operator (`&&`):